gdelrioifc/AMPFeatureSelection/SAGA_FS_19/README.md

 # README #

-This README describes the use of a Java implementation of a genertic algorithm used to select features for machine-learning purposes.
+This README describes the use of a Java implementation of a genetic algorithm used to select features for machine-learning purposes.
+The work is originally published in the XXXXXX journal.

 ### What is this repository for? ###